yast/yast-storage-ng/doc/sle15_features_in_partitioner.md

 - is bcache device partitionable?
 - can it be used for raid or LVM?

+### Separate View for BCache

+Having own view for bache like it is already done for LVM and RAID where it allows to set multiple bache devices via wizard that assign to that device backing device and cache.

 ## Format and Mount Whole Disk and Partitionable MD RAID

 In libstorage-ng is possible to format and mount whole disks without any